WohlSoft/Moondust-Devkit-Help/EditLevel/ItemBrowser.md

-# Item browser toolbox
+# Search browser

-**Item browser toolbox** - The special toolbox which contains a lists of available items to place into current level section.
-To switch current mode into item placing mode, you need only press on necessary item, and you can place items into level section.
+**Search browser** - The toolbox which contains a list of available items to add to the current level section or the world map.

+Click a necessary object in the list to pick it up for adding to the level or world map.

-For convenience in the item toolbox are groups which are splitting large item packs, categories which are split items by their type and roles.
+For convenience, the toolbox has groups that are separating large packs of items, categories for the separating items by their type and roles.

 **Notes**:
 - To show elements with a <u>custom graphics</u> on current level, you can open the **\[custom\]** category.
-- If on level is no customized items the **\[custom\]** category list will be empty.
+- If a level contains no customized items, the list of the **\[custom\]** category will be empty.
-- If you created a new level and saved it into the disk, to reload custom graphics you must reload a level (F8 key).

-_Level Item toolbox_
+- For new-created levels/world maps to reload custom resources, you should reload your level (by F8 key) after saving it on the disk.

+_Search Browser_

 ![0toolbox_items](screenshots/LevelEditing/Items/0toolbox_items.png)

 Also you can find necessary item(s) into current list by it's name, or by it's ID.
+Use the wrench icon menu to open the filtering and sorting settings.

 _Item search: by name and by ID_